-Three appointments will be offered, a letter will then be sent to the allocated social worker and their line manager informing them that no further appointments will be offered unless specifically requested and arranged for by the social worker in conjunction with the CYPiC team.
-All correspondence will be copied to the child and/or young person's GP.
+Three appointments will be offered, a letter will then be sent to the named social worker and the social worker's line manager informing them that no further appointments will be offered unless specifically requested and arranged for by the social worker in conjunction with the Named Nurse/ Specialist Nurse for CYPIC.
+All correspondence will be copied to the child or young person's GP.
+For CYPiC placed in Wolverhampton if the child/young person does not attend/is not brought the placing area health team will be informed and two appointments in total will be offered before the request is returned to the placing area health team detailing all of the information in relation to the non-attendance.

-NB: for any additional health appointments that CYPiC are not brought to, the health professional involved must follow the OP101 policy, ensuring the allocated social worker and their team manager is fully informed.
-It is not sufficient to liaise with the carers alone as they do not hold parental responsibility.
+NB: For any additional health appointments that CYPiC are not brought to it is expected that the health professional involved will follow the OP101 policy, ensuring the allocated social worker is fully informed.
+It is not sufficient to liaise with the foster parents alone as they do not hold Parental Responsibility.